rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-11: Defining and implementing an unsafe trait

-Like unsafe functions, methods in an unsafe trait have some invariant that the compiler cannot verify.
-By using `unsafe impl`, we’re promising that we’ll uphold these invariants.
+By using `unsafe impl`, we’re promising that we’ll uphold the invariants that the compiler can't verify.

 As an example, recall the `Sync` and `Send` marker traits from Chapter 16, and that the compiler implements these automatically if our types are composed entirely of `Send` and `Sync` types.
-If we implement a type that contains something that’s not `Send` or `Sync` such as raw pointers, and we want to mark our type as `Send` or `Sync`, that requires using `unsafe`.
-Rust can’t verify that our type upholds the guarantees that a type can be safely sent across threads or accessed from multiple threads, so we need to do those checks ourselves and indicate as such with `unsafe`.
+If we implement a type that contains something that’s not `Send` or `Sync`, such as raw pointers, and we want to mark that type as `Send` or `Sync`, we must use `unsafe`.
+Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads, so we need to do those checks ourselves and indicate as such with `unsafe`.

+### When to Use Unsafe Code

-Using `unsafe` to take one of these four actions isn’t wrong or frowned upon, but it is trickier to get `unsafe` code correct since the compiler isn’t able to help uphold memory safety.
-When you have a reason to use `unsafe` code, however, it’s possible to do so, and having the explicit `unsafe` annotation makes it easier to track down the source of problems if they occur.
+Using `unsafe` to take one of these four actions isn’t wrong or even frowned upon, but it is trickier to get `unsafe` code correct because the compiler isn’t able to help uphold memory safety.
+When you have a reason to use `unsafe` code, it is possible to do so, and having the explicit `unsafe` annotation makes it easier to track down the source of problems if they occur.

 ## Advanced Lifetimes